learn-co-curriculum/fewpjs-build-the-example/README.md

 important here — we only care that it's successful.
 This means you will not need to call `.json()` on the response so you only need a single `then()` call.

+> Note: The tests will only check for the first part of the specification
+> (adding the `hidden` class).
+You should verify the rest of the behavior
+> yourself, by checking the page in the browser.

 Here's the specification:

 * Add the `.hidden` class to the error modal in the HTML so it does not appear